tomasholderness/PyRaster/README.md

 * [Raster Processing Suite](http://talltom.github.io/Raster-Processing-Suite/) QGIS plugin.

 ###Documentation
-* A PDF of RasterIO API documentation can be found in the `doc` folder
+* RasterIO API documentation in HTML format can be found in the `doc` folder
 * Instructions on using the software are provided below in this `README.md` file

 ###Supported Formats